OkapiLib/OkapiLib/CONTRIBUTING.md

 * Name classes and methods using Camel case.
 Class names should start with a capital letter.
 * Do not prefix member variables with `m_`; instead, prefix parameters with `i`.
 * Do not `using namespace std` or any other namespace as this pollutes the user's namespace.
-* No raw pointers or smart pointers.
+* No raw pointers.
 Use references (preferably `const` references) instead.
+If you need to pass an abstract class and can't use a reference, use a smart pointer.
 * Use in-class member initializers and default constructors for no-arg constructors where possible.
 * Use default arguments instead of method overloading.
 * Everything that can be `const` should be.